ErikBjare/timekill/README.md

 ### Pre-MVP

+ - Build a CLI-version of the app (for quick iterations)

+### MVP

+How do we build an MVP that users like as quickly as possible?

+ - [ ] Needs a way to configure your own activities
+   - How do we get the user to think about good ways to kill time?
+Offer suggestions/good defaults?
+ - [ ] Make it usable from phone
+ - [ ] (optional) Integrate with ActivityWatch for better context-awareness

+### Marketing

  - Set up a ProductHunt ship page (to build a mailing list of people who are interested)
    - Link from personal, ActivityWatch, and Thankful accounts on social media
    - Share in local college/programming/startup communities (Code@LTH, D-sektionen community, Lund Startups, Malmö Startups)

-### MVP

-How do we build an MVP that users like as quickly as possible?

- - Focus on getting the user to think about good ways to kill time, then let them create cards to show in the feed themselves.

-Ideas:

- - Integrate with ActivityWatch for synergistic effects on development (might be past the MVP stage, but there should definitely be a plan for it)

 ## Name

 Current name was just how the one I happened to impulsively use when thinking about it.
 It might need improvement.

+## Similar software

+I've discovered similar software that does part of what timekill does.

+Automatic scheduling:
+ - Google Calendar's "Goals" feature
+ - usemotion.com

+Self-hosted/open-source/personal recommender system:
+ - None?